-Weight: Due to the coverage bias, the 1999 NHSDA sample is not self-weighting.
+Weight: Due to unequal selection probabilities at multiple stages of sample selection and the coverage bias, the 1999 NHSDA sample is not self-weighting.
 Analysts are advised to use the sample weight when attempting to use the NHSDA data to draw inferences about the target population or any subdomain of the target population.
 All estimates published in SAMHSA reports (such as the Summary of Findings from the 1999 NHSDA) are weighted.
 The appropriate and final sample weight is called ANALWT_C on this data file.
 This sample weight represents the total number of target population persons each record on the file represents.
 Note that the sum of ANALWT_C, over all records on the data file, represents an estimate of the total number of people in the target population.

 Mode of Data Collection: audio computer-assisted self interview (ACASI), computer-assisted personal interview (CAPI)

 Response Rates: The study yielded a weighted screening response rate of 90 percent and a weighted interview response rate for the CAI of 69 percent.